 At first I wanted to just finish the booklet he was intending to write, another rural curiosities volume, on Norfolk.
 However, that evolved into the wider Norma Explores project to visit and record all manner of sites where our rural heritage is still just about hanging on.
 The focus is still much the same; dovecotes, windmills, lost pubs, barns, and those oddities that pop up in the most unexpected of places.

-I am sharing images from the archive on social media via instagram, twitter, threads, and facebook.
-I am also slowly researching and revisiting these places to see what the last 40 years has done to them.
+I am sharing images from the archive on social media via instagram and the Norma Explores Bluesky account.
+I am also slowly researching and revisiting these places to see what the last 50 years has done to them.
 Some have been lost.
 Some repurposed.
 Just a few are largely unchanged.
-These more detailed updates I share with my Patreon supporters and included in my county feeds.
-You can join Patreon for free, or support with a monthly donation from £3 to help me keep doing this full time.
+As I visit more places and can share 'then and now' articles I will share via our Substack.
+You can subscribe to the Jeevar Archive content HERE

 You can follow the Jeevar Archive on any of the icons below....